-Russia: Commuters describe horrific scenes
+Russia: Passengers describe horrific scenes

 And Instagram user @kuchynskaya shared a video of ambulances rushing to the scene and then racing away to the hospital.

-At least 11 people are reported dead, and at least 20 are injured.
+At least 11 people are reported dead, and at least 39 are injured, the Russian health ministry said.
+Other agencies in St Petersburg gave differing numbers for the injured.